 A self-uniting marriage license does not require an officiant to solemnize the marriage.

 A traditional marriage license requires an officiant to solemnize the marriage as defined under Pennsylvania law Title 23, Section 1503 (see above).
 The Department of Court Records, Wills/Orphans’ Court Division is the Clerk of the Orphans’ Court for Washington County and will not determine what is or is not a church or a congregation.
 Please be advised: If you choose to be married by someone other than the officiants authorized by Pennsylvania law Title 23, Section 1503, the burden of proof regarding the legality of your marriage will be on you should future issues arise regarding the validity of the marriage.

 - There are 2 different ways to complete a marriage license application:

-- Once the couple has appeared in person in the Marriage License Bureau, the application submitted and the 3 day waiting period required by Pennsylvania law has passed, the marriage license is mailed at no extra cost to an address provided by the couple, or it can be picked up in the Marriage License Bureau.
+- Once the couple has appeared in person either in our office or via web conference to submit their application and the 3-day waiting period required by Pennsylvania law has passed, the marriage license will be available to be picked up at the Register of Wills office.

 - Applicants then have 60-days from the issue date to get married anywhere in Pennsylvania.

 You are not “officially” married until the Register of Wills office receives and files the “Duplicate” section of your marriage license.
 It is your responsibility to ensure this portion of your marriage license is returned and processed within 10-days.
 Failure to do so will